SysBioGTU/iDrosophila/README.md

 		cd ./code
 		model = load('iDrosophila1.mat');   % Load the model
 		save('iDrosophila1.mat');   % Save the model

+  •	Example code for simulating *Drosophila* growth under the Holidic diet (HD) is available in the 'Example Growth Simulation' folder.

 •	To read the model in SBML format, use readCbModel() function provided by [COBRA Toolbox](https://opencobra.github.io/cobratoolbox/stable/).